 The majority of visitor accommodation and tourist development is on the West Coast of Koh Chang.
 The simple reason for this is that this coast is home to most of the island’s beaches.

-So if you want a good choice of places to stay and some decent infrastructure, then it is probably a good idea to pick one of the West Coast beaches as your base.
-These are from the North to South, Klong Son, White Sand Beach, Chai Chet, Klong Prao, Kai Bae, Lonely Beach, Bailan Beach and Bang Bao.
+If you want a good choice of places to stay and some decent infrastructure, then it is probably a good idea to pick one of the West Coast beaches as your base.
+These are from the North to South, Klong Son, White Sand, Lonely Beach, Bailan Beach and Bang Bao.

 Another factor in choosing where to stay on Koh Chang is what time of year you intend to travel.
 In the busy high season, which runs from roughly December to May, places can fill up.
 And since everywhere is open for business, this is a good time to venture a little further afield.